 These two great Approaches made it possible for the human soul to express or manifest two aspects of divinity: Intelligence and Love.
 Intelligence today is flowering through knowledge and science; it has, however, not yet unfolded on any large scale its latent beauty of wisdom; love today is only just beginning to engross human attention; its lowest aspect, Goodwill, is only now being recognized as a divine energy and is still a theory and a hope.

 The Buddha came embodying in Himself the divine quality of wisdom; He was the manifestation of Light, and the Teacher of the way of enlightenment.
-He demonstrated in Himself the processes of illumination and became “the Illumined One”.
-The Scriptures of India tell us that he achieved illumination under the Tree, just as the Christ achieved the liberation of the human spirit upon the Tree.
+He [Page 151] demonstrated in Himself the processes of illumination and became "the Illumined One".
 Light, wisdom, reason, as divine yet human attributes, were focussed in the Buddha.
-He challenged [page 223] the people to tread the Path of Illumination of which wisdom, mental perception and the intuition are aspects.
+He challenged the people to tread the Path of Illumination of which wisdom, mental perception and the intuition are aspects.

 Then came the next great Teacher, the Christ.
 He embodied in Himself a still greater divine principle—greater than the Mind, that of Love; yet at the same time, He embraced within Himself all that the Buddha had of light.
 Christ was the expression of both light and love.
 Christ also brought to human attention three deeply necessary concepts: